jackmack76063/Fantasy-Character_Generator/README.md

 ## Main Program: fantasy_db.c

+### Language: C

-compile: gcc fantasy_db.c -o fantasy_db -lzmq
+### compile: gcc fantasy_db.c -o fantasy_db -lzmq

-As stated, our main program that holds the functionality for creating a character,
+Description: As stated, our main program that holds the functionality for creating a character,

 researching species and personality types, searching by specific types, and